Bartlesville Radio » News » Tickets Going Fast for OK Cooking School

 Our annual OK Cooking School is just days away!

-Appearing on COMMUNITY CONNECTION, Bartlesville Radio's Promotions Director says you can still get your tickets at the Center Box Office, Cliff's Flooring and Design and here at Bartlesville Radio,1200 SE Frank Phillips Blvd upstairs.
+Appearing on COMMUNITY CONNECTION, Bartlesville Radio's Promotions Director Tina Romine says you can still get your tickets at the Center Box Office, Cliff's Flooring and Design and here at Bartlesville Radio,1200 SE Frank Phillips Blvd upstairs.
 Bartlesville Radio is also the place to get your VIP tickets!

 The OK Cooking School with celebrity chef Jaimie Dunn is set for Tuesday, April 18, at the Center in Bartlesville.
 Booth browsing takes place from 3-6pm at Community Hall prior to the show.